ILIAS-eLearning/ILIAS/docs/development/review.md

 the reactions up front.

 ## Inline Comments
-Github makes it very easy to leave inline comments.
+GitHub makes it very easy to leave inline comments.
 However, in the past, we observed, that large numbers of inline comments make a review hard to read and understand.
 We therefore propose only the leave inline comments for trivial directly actionable suggestions and change request, that do not need an rational (E.g. *Change Request: typo in word actionalbe*).